hashicorp/terraform-provider-azurerm/website/docs/r/sql_failover_group.html.markdown

 * `server_name` - (Required) The name of the primary SQL server.
 Changing this forces a new resource to be created.

 * `databases` - A list of database ids to add to the failover group

+-> **NOTE:** The failover group will create a secondary database for each database listed in `databases`.
+If the secondary databases need to be managed through Terraform, they should be defined as resources and a dependency added to the failover group to ensure the secondary databases are created first.

 * `partner_servers` - (Required) A list of secondary servers as documented below